1. There's a new adjustment for Tax Rate 2023

 ALSO READ: How To Calculate Zakat On Your Investment?

 7. A person with a mental health condition can also claim a tax reliefJust to break the stigma, not everyone with mental illness is locked at Tanjung Rambutan.
-Some of them are still part of the functioning member of society.
-It means they still go to work and need to pay tax.
+Some of them are still part of functioning members of society.
+It means they still go to work and need to pay taxes.
 So, if you feel that you’re in this ‘category’, guess what?
 You can claim tax relief for your meds, therapy and check-up that is under the Medical Expenses under Serious Disease up to RM6,000.

 Some of you may ask, “What other serious illnesses that are eligible for tax relief?”.
 Well, according to LHDN, cancer, heart attack, pulmonary hypertension, renal failure, chronic liver disease, fulminant viral hepatitis, brain tumour, major burns, major organ transplant, Parkinson’s Disease, HIV/AIDS, major amputation of limbs, head trauma, chronic skin disease, diabetes mellitus, major Thalassemia, Rheumatology and Leukemia are considered as serious illnesses.

-And if you did a complete medical checkup (for you, spouse or children), you can also claim tax relief of RM500.
+And if you did a complete medical checkup (for you, your spouse or children), you can also claim tax relief of RM500.

 8. Married couples can choose to do a joint tax assessmentYes, you read that right!
 Married couples have a choice to file a joint tax assessment with their spouse as stated in Section 45 of Malaysia’s Income Tax Act 1967.
 What’s great about this is that both will save money.
 If the husband or wife earns less than RM4,000, then it’s advisable to file it jointly.
 This will allow you to make use of the additional spouse relief of RM4,000.
 This is what we called teamwork.